minprog/pyprog/opdrachten/week3/leesbaarheid/venglish.md

     def calculate_grade(words: int, sentences: int, letters: int) -> float:
         """
-        First, calculate the values of L and S based on the amount of words and sentences.
-Calculate the grade based on that.
+        First, calculates the values of L and S based on the amount of words and sentences.
+Returns the grade based on these values.
         """

     def coleman_liau(L: float, S: float) -> int:
         """
-        Calculate the grade according to the Coleman-Liau formula.
+        Calculates the grade according to the Coleman-Liau formula.
         """

     if __name__ == '__main__':